Spike Island, Widnes: History

 Beginning in 1848, John Hutchinson built the first chemical factory in Widnes on Spike Island.
 It was called "Hutchinson's No 1 Works" and was constructed along the Sankey Canal near Widnes Dock.
 Thereafter chemical factories proliferated in the town.
 Around the year 1860 Hutchinson built Tower Building, which he used as the administrative headquarters of his chemical business.
 Later it became the head office of the Gossage soap company, which at one time was the largest soap company in the UK and handled half of the UK's soap exports.
 Today, Tower Building houses the Catalyst Science Discovery Centre.
 Hutchinson was described by his contemporaries as "the father of Widnes" because of his influence on the growth of the chemical industry in the town.

 The island was at the centre of the British chemical industry during the 19th century and part of the Industrial Revolution.
 The chemical industry for the first time allowed the mass production of soap, bleaching powder, glass and fertilizer, amongst other products.
 The population of Widnes grew rapidly; however, the industry also brought exceptional levels of pollution.
 The town was described as one of the dirtiest and most dangerous places to work in England, and in 1905 as a "poisonous hell-town".
 In the 20th century, changes to the industry and new environmental laws led to the decline of the chemical industry.
 By the 1970s, Spike Island contained abandoned chemical factories, rail lines, disused canal and industrial dockage, and extensive chemical pollution.
 Between 1975 and 1982, the island was reclaimed and returned to green spaces.
 All of the chemical works were removed and only two former pyrite kilns remain.
+The canal passes from the West Bank Locks on Spike Island to Warrington and then into St. Helens town centre.
+The canal fell into disuse and closed in 1963.
+The canal footpath now forms part of the Trans Pennine Trail.